AX-MMD/kk-plap-generator/README.md

 - Export the Timeline Single File of your reference
 - Configure PLAP generator
 - Generate your PLAP files
-- Setup your scene (import `/resources/Plap1234.png` for an example with sound items)
+- Add activable items to your scene (import `/resources/Plap1234.png` for an example with sound items)
-- Import the generated PLAP files to Timeline
+- Import each generated PLAP files to each of your items in Timeline

 ### EXPORT TIMELINE SINGLE FILE ###############################################
 ___